localstack/docs/content/en/references/cross-account-access.md

 tags: ["multi-tenant", "multi-account", "namespaces"]
 weight: 5
 description: >
-  Accessing resources in another account or availability zone
+  Accessing resources in another account or region
 ---

 LocalStack namespaces all resources by the account ID and (in some cases) region.